 Monitoring includes maintaining communication with the spay/neuter clinic and with the client to best serve the interests of the clients and their pets, thus ensuring the best possible outcome.

-SNAP has also instituted a Trap-Neuter-Return (TNR) program for feral cats.
+SNAP has also instituted a Trap-Neuter-Return (TNR) program for feral cats in Louisa County.
 Colony stabilization is the goal and is accomplished through colony identification, humane trapping of complete colonies by trained volunteers, spay/neuter and vaccination service, and effective return to the original location with as little stress as possible to the feral cats.

 If you have dogs or cats that need sterilization, please contact us and find out if SNAP services are what you need.
 Our Services page will list upcoming spay/neuter shuttle dates.